KaichiSama/VRCScannerTool/README.md

 ### Step 4: Enjoy!

 You're all set!
-You can now enjoy your local database created with VRC Scanner Tool v1.0.8.2.
+You can now enjoy your local database created with VRC Scanner Tool.
 We hope you find it useful.

 ## Support and Feedback